 When and for how long is a person able to spread chickenpox?

-A person is able to transmit chickenpox from five days before onset of rash to not more than six days after the appearance of the first lesion.
+A person is able to transmit chickenpox1 to 2 days before the onset of rashes until all the chickenpox lesion have crusted (scabbed).
 Contagiousness may be prolonged in people with impaired immunity.

 Does past infection with chickenpox make a person immune?

 Chickenpox generally results in lifelong immunity.
 However, this infection may remain hidden and recur years later as herpes zoster (shingles) in older adults and sometimes in children.